 - Oakleigh State School

 - Kelvin Grove State High School

 - Mt Gravatt State High School

 Here are a few of the Brisbane suburbs that you should be looking at when wanting to buy in a popular school catchment.

 Indooroopilly is well known in Brisbane for having the largest shopping centre in the western suburbs.
 Only 7 kilometres from the city’s centre, Indooroopilly is leafy and quiet, giving you the best of both worlds.
 Indooroopilly State High School is one of the best public high schools in Brisbane, so if you have teenagers, it’s definitely a suburb to consider.
-The median housing price here is $862, 500.
+The median housing price here in 2017 was $862, 500.

 Located on the southern bank of the Brisbane river and within walking distance to Brisbane’s cultural centre, South Brisbane is a wonderful place for enriching growing minds.
 As one of Brisbane’s oldest areas, there are a number of beautiful heritage listed properties and buildings of cultural significance.
 Public transport is fantastic, and the suburb is within easy travelling distance to some of Brisbane’s best state primary and high schools.
 What’s more, the close proximity to the city makes it a desirable location for parents who work there.
-The median housing price here is $775, 000.
+The median housing price here in 2017 was $775, 000.